Updated: September 9, 2022

 Reach out to professional organizations your loved one belonged to inform them and find out how to change their membership status.
 Consider sending notifications to other organizations your loved one is associated with, such as universities, societies, fraternities or sororities, etc. to inform them and to stop any notifications and journals they are sending.

-Greek fraternal organizations may want to hold a special ceremony for your loved one.
+Greek fraternal organizations may want to hold a special ceremony for your loved one, while other organizations may have an alumni publication that could inform classmates and other alumni of their death.

 According to a 2012 Pew Center report, almost 2 million people on voter registration rolls are dead.
 Removing your loved one from the voter registry helps reduce the risk of voter fraud in your area.